Karthi: 2012–present: Career slump and resurgence

-Next he was seen in rural based film, Viruman directed by M. Muthaiah, marking his second collaboration with the director.
-Viruman turned out to became commercial successful.
-After Viruman, Karthi was seen in Magnum Opus Ponniyin Selvan directed by Mani Ratnam.
-Karthi will be playing as Vallavaraiyan Vandiyadevan in that film and this is the first Pan-Indian film for the actor.
-The actor was also next seen in a dual role as father and son in Sardar release on Diwali 2022.
+Next, he was seen in the rural family drama, Viruman, directed by M. Muthaiah, his second collaboration with him after Komban.
+It too turned out to became commercially successful.
+Post Viruman, he was seen in the magnum opuses, Ponniyin Selvan: I (2022) and Ponniyin Selvan: II (2023), directed by Mani Ratnam.
+He essayed Vallavaraiyan Vandiyadevan in the films, in which his performances received several accolades.
+In between the two films, he also played a dual role, as a father and son in Sardar, which released in 2022.
+It opened to generally positive reviews from both the critics and audience, alike.
+It was a huge commercial success, becoming the highest-grossing film of his career (solo).

+Later in 2023, Karthi have his second release of the year with Japan.

 Personal life

-Karthi is the second son of actor Sivakumar and his wife Lakshmi.
-He has two siblings; an elder brother, Suriya, who was already an established actor at the time of Karthi's film debut, and a younger sister, Brindha, who is a singer in Tamil cinema.
-Tamil film actress Jyothika is Karthi's sister-in-law.
 On 3 July 2011, Karthi married Ranjani Chinnasamy, who graduated with a master's degree in English literature from Stella Maris College, Chennai.
 They were engaged on 29 April 2011 at Ranjani's native village, Goundampalayam in Erode district, and the wedding was held in a traditional Kongu culture at the CODISSIA Trade Fair Complex in Coimbatore.
 The wedding was arranged by the elders of the family.
 They have two children, a daughter and a son.

 Other work

 Karthi has been involved in several charities and social service activities.
 On his 31st birthday, he inaugurated the Makkal Nala Mandram, in order to encourage his fans to become involved in welfare activities.
 During the event, Karthi donated blood, donated bicycles to handicapped people, sewing machines to women and schoolbags to children.
-He presented a cheque of ₹ 50,000 to YRG Care Centre, which helps AIDS affected children.
+He presented a cheque of ₹ 50,000 to YR Gaitonde Centre for AIDS Research and Education, which helps AIDS affected children.
 In 2011, Karthi became a cause ambassador for promoting awareness of lysosomal storage disease.
 He had also adopted a white tiger cub at Vandalur Zoo and contributed ₹ 72,000 to protect and preserve the animal.
 On his birthdays, Karthi visits orphanages and donates funds to them.
-He told Indiaglitz; "When I see people in need, I make sure I go and help.
-If I am going on birthdays to reach out to kids in orphanages, it is for my own satisfaction.
-I feel happier to be with them and it's nice to make them smile on that particular day."

 In September 2010, Karthi signed a contract with Bharti Airtel to become its brand ambassador in South India and appear in its "Indraikku enna plan" advertising campaign.
 He has also appeared in advertisements for Bru Instant Coffee along with Kajal Aggarwal, who had earlier acted opposite him in Naan Mahaan Alla and All in All Azhagu Raja.

 In 2015, Karthi joined fellow actors Vishal, Nassar, Karunas and Ponvannan to campaign against the concurrent office bearers of the Nadigar Sangam, led by R. Sarathkumar and Radha Ravi.
 He was successful in the election, becoming the association's treasurer.
 After starring in Kaatru Veliyidai, he expressed his interest in learning to fly.